Breast Implants – Picking the Right One

 We may choose an implant profile based on the patient’s goal look, but often we pick the profile based on her goal volume and the measurements of her chest.
 We don’t want an implant that’s wider than a woman’s chest (nobody likes side boob), so sometimes it takes a higher profile implant to achieve the goal volume within the confines of a woman’s measurements.

-If you’re considering breast augmentation, don’t get too caught up in trying to choose the profile of the implant you want prior to your consultation with a plastic surgeon.
+If you’re considering breast augmentation, don’t get too caught up in trying to choose the volume and profile of the implant you want prior to your consultation with a plastic surgeon.
 Having an idea of what you may prefer can be constructive, but just understanding the concept (which you do now!) is helpful so that the options discussed and preliminary decisions made during your consultation aren’t overwhelming.
+Go to part 3 here

 Skip to content